2007–08 Liverpool F.C. season: October

-October's first fixture was the visit of Marseille, Liverpool's second Champions League group stage match.
-A spectacular individual goal from Marseille midfielder Mathieu Valbuena handed Liverpool a 0–1 loss, their first of the season.
-Disappointed Liverpool manager Rafael Benítez described the match as possibly the worst performance by the club under his management.
+October's first fixture was the visit of Marseille, Liverpool's second UEFA Champions League group stage match.
+A spectacular individual goal from Marseille midfielder Mathieu Valbuena handed Liverpool a 1–0 defeat, their first of the season.
+Liverpool manager Rafael Benítez described the match as possibly the worst performance by the club under his management.

-Liverpool remained at Anfield for their following game, the league visit of Tottenham Hotspur.
-A last-minute, injury-time, equaliser by Fernando Torres earned the team a 2–2 draw to preserve their unbeaten league record.
-However, Liverpool bounced back to win the away derby to fierce rivals Everton.
+Liverpool remained at Anfield for their following match, the Premier League visit of Tottenham Hotspur.
+A last-minute, injury-time, equaliser by Fernando Torres earned the Reds a 2–2 draw to preserve their unbeaten league record.
+However, Liverpool bounced back to win the Merseyside derby against Everton.
 The match at Goodison Park was a contentious one, with the referee's performance heavily criticised by Everton manager David Moyes.
 Dirk Kuyt scored two penalties that saw Liverpool come from behind to win 2–1.

-The third of Liverpool's Champions League group games was a trip to Istanbul, where they had won the trophy in 2005.
+Liverpool's third UEFA Champions League group stage match was a trip to Istanbul, where they had won the trophy in 2005.
 On this occasion, however, Liverpool fans had little to celebrate as their hosts Beşiktaş dealt their side's chances of progressing in the competition a serious blow by winning 2–1.
-The highest seeded team in their group, Liverpool were now bottom of their quartet with only a point from their first three qualifying games.
+The highest seeded club in their group, Liverpool were now bottom of their UEFA Champions League group with only one point from their first three matches.

-Liverpool finished the month with a pair of home fixtures.
-The league visit of Arsenal yielded a 1–1 draw, whilst the League Cup visit of Cardiff City, who featured Liverpool legend Robbie Fowler in their line-up, gave the Reds a 2–1 win and Nabil El Zhar his first Liverpool goal.
+Liverpool finished October with a pair of home fixtures.
+The Premier League visit of Arsenal yielded a 1–1 draw, whilst the League Cup visit of Cardiff City, who featured Liverpool legend Robbie Fowler in their starting line-up, gave the Reds a 2–1 win with Nabil El Zhar scoring his first Liverpool goal.